alexfernandez/alexfernandez.github.io/permanent/speaker.md

 ---

-I have collected my public speaker experience in this page: about five years speaking at diverse conferences, lately mostly about Javascript and DevOps.
+I have collected my public speaker experience in this page: more than five years speaking at diverse conferences, lately mostly about Javascript and DevOps.

 ## Speaker